tika27/color-fliper/README.md

 # Color-Flipper

-An app where user can click on for different color
+An app where user can click to view different colors

 JavaScript